data2health/contributor-attribution-model/docs/source/introduction.rst

 **1. An Author Contribution to a Journal Article**

 This simple example includes minimal metadata describing one author's contribution to the publication of a `journal article <https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006186#authcontrib>`_, structured according to the CAM specification.
-The record describes only the role the agent played, and the organizational context in which the contribution was made.
+The Conribution object in this record describes the role the agent played, and the organizational context in which the contribution was made.

 ::

 	"id": "doi:10.1371/journal.pgen.1006186", # the Artifact (a published journal article) "type": "camo:Artifact",
-	"artifactType": "wd:Q18918145" (journal article),
+	"artifactType": "wd:Q18918145"  # Journal Article,
 	"label": "Epistatic Gene-Based Interaction Analyses for Glaucoma in eMERGE and NEIGHBOR Consortium", "dateCreated": "2016-09-13",
-	"qualifiedContribution": [    # the Contribution
+	"qualifiedContribution": [    # the Contribution object
                 {
 		"id": "ex:contribution001",
 		"type": "cro:Contribution",